 ‘Quiet,’ Scorpius smiled.
 ‘Cold.’

 ‘Cheaper than London,’ I cut in.
-‘But, you know, not cheap enough.’
+‘But, you know, not quite cheap enough.’

-The silence that followed was a little awkward.
+The silence that followed was a little uncomfortable.

 ‘Things will pick up,’ Scorpius said eventually.
 ‘I’m sure.’

-We ended up wandering along the beach.
+We ended up wandering along the beach, none of us really quite hungry enough for a bacon butty in the caff on the promenade.
 The weather was pretty nice for New New Elgin, with a mild feel to the air despite the snow that was still heaped along the edges of the pavements.
 Walking along, just the four of us, with the waves breaking on the shore and the seagulls cawing in the sky above – it was pretty lovely.
 Even though I still felt like I’d been beaten up with a sledgehammer, I almost wanted to keep on walking for as long as possible.

-‘Huh,’ Tarquin squinted up at the little dot on the map that said ‘you are here’.
-‘I still don’t know where we are.’
+‘Huh,’ Tarquin squinted up at the little dot that said you are here.
+‘That’s not very helpful.’

-Gwen peered around their shoulders at a bench on the promenade, where three old ladies were sitting, staring out at the sea.
+Gwen peered around their shoulders at a bench on the promenade, where three old ladies were sitting.
 ‘We could ask for directions?’

 ‘No,’ Tarquin and Scorpius said in unison.